erfanzar/FJFormer/README.md

 ### 6. Custom Dtypes

 - Implement 4-bit quantization (NF4) effortlessly using our ArrayNF4 class, built on top of ImplicitArray.
-Reduce model size and increase inference speed without significant loss in accuracy.
+Reduce model size and increase inference speed without significant loss in accuracy (from QLoRA paper).

 - Similar to ArrayNF4, our Array8Lt implementation offers 8-bit quantization via ImplicitArray, providing a balance between model compression and precision.